 1. INTRODUCTION

 Hemodialysis is not suitable for all patients with end-stage renal disease (ESRD).
 The decision to start or not this treatment should be made mainly by the patient himself and his relatives.
-It is difficult and the patients should be informed about the potential benefit (in terms of quality and duration of life), but also about its consequences (discomfort, pain, and suffering) (Tattersall, 2005).
+It is difficult and the patients should be informed about the potential benefits (in terms of quality and duration of life), but also about its consequences and risks (discomfort, pain, and suffering) (Tattersall, 2005).

-It has been challenged whether the elderly patients with ESRD, who often have multiple comorbidities, are likely to benefit from renal replacement therapy (e.g., hemodialysis).
-Because it has significant differences in the patients, compared to the younger ones and the knowledge of these differences is crucial for their efficient care.
+It has been challenged argued whether the elderly patients with ESRD, who often have multiple comorbidities, are likely to truly benefit from renal replacement therapy such as hemodialysis.
+Because it has Understanding the significant differences between elderly and young patients, compared to the younger ones and the knowledge of these differences is crucial for efficient care.

 Bibliographically the expectancy of life for dialysis patients is significantly reduced, compared to that of the general population.
 Thus a 40-year-old dialysis patient has a median survival of 8 years, compared to 50 years for a person of the same age group of the general population.
 Similarly in the elderly, the impact of dialysis on expected survival is relatively smaller.
 Thus, in individuals > 80 years old, the average expected survival on dialysis is less than 2 years, compared to 8 years in younger individuals on dialysis (Chanda et al., 1999).
 Thus, the chance of survival for 1 and 2 years, in those who started dialysis after the age of 80 in the US is 58% and 37%, respectively, compared to 78% and 62% for all patients undergoing dialysis.